connervieira/Assassin/DOCUMENTATION.md

 ## Quick Start

 This section contains a quick-start guide if you want to set up Assassin as quickly as possible on a Debian based Linux distribution.
-This skips optional steps, and is designed to get a basic install of Assassin quickly.
-It's highly recommended that you follow the full instructions below.
-If you've installed Assassin before, and just need a quick shortcut to a working installation, follow these steps.
+These instructions are designed to get a basic install of Assassin quickly.
+It is recommended that you follow the full instructions below to get the most control over your installation.
+If you've installed Assassin before, and just need a quick shortcut to a working installation, you may find the quick start instructions useful.

 1. Install Python3
     - `sudo apt-get install python3 python3-pip`
-2. Install `numpy`
+2. Install Python packages
-    - `pip3 install numpy`
+    - `pip3 install numpy playsound pyttsx3`
 3. Install GPSD
     - `sudo apt-get install gpsd gpsd-clients; pip3 install gps gpsd-py3`
+4. Install Bluetooth tools.
+    - `sudo apt-get install bluez-tools; pip3 install PyBluez`
+5. Install other dependencies
+    - `sudo apt-get install mpg321 aircrack-ng dump1090-mutability`
-4. Download Assassin
+6. Download Assassin
-5. Configure Assassin
+7. Configure Assassin
-6. Run Assassin
+8. Run Assassin

 ## Installation

-This is the installation process for Assassin and all of it's dependencies.
+This is the full installation process for Assassin and all of its dependencies.
 This process is written assuming you're running a Debian based distribution of GNU/Linux, but it's theoretically possible to get Assassin to function smoothly on any Linux distribution.

 1. Install Python3.
     - If your system does not already have Python3, download and install it.